The cost of electricity covers different concepts:

 The energy transition will impact both due to the building of significant wind and solar capacity forming the bulk of future electricity generation and the strong increase of CO₂ price impacting remaining fossil thermal generation.

-The definition of TYNDP scenarios is based on a system perspective looking at the minimization of the overall system cost.
+The definition of TYNDP scenarios is based on a system perspective looking at the minimisation of the overall system cost.
 The evolution of wind, solar and thermal capacity follows an energy only approach.

 With the expected development of wind and solar, the shape of the marginal price curve across the year is likely to change with more hours at very low prices induced by RES either directly or through storage discharge.